splendo/kaluga/microphone-permissions/README.md

-## Microphone Permissions
+# Microphone Permissions
-Adds a `MicrophonePermission`.
-Register this permission by calling `PermissionsBuilder.registerMicrophonePermission`.
+Adds a `MicrophonePermission` to `Permissions`.
+Register this permission by calling `PermissionsBuilder.registerMicrophonePermission`()/`PermissionsBuilder.registerMicrophonePermissionIfNotRegistered()`.

 ## Installing
 This library is available on Maven Central.
 You can import Kaluga Microphone Permissions as follows: